 • Confirm your school provides a visa support letter if you need one

-• Budget realistically — use the estimates above, not optimistic ones
+• Budget realistically, using the estimates above rather than optimistic ones

 • Arrange accommodation before arrival (or ask the school to help)